 #############################################################################

-# plotting zonal cross-section
+# plotting zonal cross-section at the equator

-ax.contourf(X[0, :, :], lat_depth3D.T, Z[0,:,:], zdir='y', levels=levels, cmap=newcmp2, offset= 0,
+ax.contourf(X[0, :, :], lat_depth3D.T, Z[0,:,:], zdir='y', levels=levels, cmap=newcmp2, offset=0,

 norm=norm, vmin=vmin, vmax=vmax)